okansungur/CodeQuality/README.md

 ## SonarQube Setup for win 10
-You can download SonarQube from [SonarQube-Download](https://www.sonarqube.org/downloads/) We will use the  community edition.By the time, we write this tutorial SonarQube uses Java version 11.
-So you have to download and install Java version 11, if you dont have it installed.
-Also maven is needed to analyse our code.
-So our
+You can download SonarQube from [SonarQube-Download](https://www.sonarqube.org/downloads/).
+We will use the  community edition.
+By the time, we write this tutorial, SonarQube use Java version 11.
+So you have to download and install Java version 11.
+Also maven is needed to analyze our code.
+So our download list is as follows:
-download list is:
 - jdk-11.0.13_windows-x64_bin.zip
 - apache-maven-3.8.4-bin.zip
 - sonarqube-9.2.1.49989.zip